 - Father Brown says, 'The peace of the Lord always be with you,' and the people respond 'And, also with you.'

 - At this point, we share Christ's peace with one another - typically in the form of a handshake or a hug.

 - Everyone is welcome to at the alter.
 All baptized Christians are invited to receive Communion.
 Anyone wishing to receive a blessing may indicate such with folded arms across his or her chest.

 - At the alter, the Bread is received first and then the Wine.
 You are welcome to take a sip of Wine from the Chalice, or you may dip the Bread into the Wine.

 - Postlude is played by Dr. Val

-- Immediately after mass, we adjoin to the back to enjoy coffee and pastries
+- Immediately after mass, we move to the kitchen to enjoy coffee and pastries